mikel00per/microservice/README.md

 To use the package you need config the container dependence.
 You can copy the following files to config your http microservice:
 - config/container.php
 - config/settings.php
-- config/bootstrap.php // File executed by index.php W
+- config/bootstrap.php // File executed by index.php